Frequently asked questions about doctoral studies (FAQ)

-If you prefer to focus solely on practical questions related to your business or management and leadership and gaining deeper understanding of these skills, MBA or DBA study programmes may be a better option for you.
-MBA studies are now available through FBA University of Economics, Prague (VŠE), see https://fph.vse.cz/uchazeci/mba-studium/programy/, DBA study programmes are now ready to be launched (if you are interested in DBA, please contact Dr. Stanislav Háša at firstname.lastname@example.org).
+If you prefer to focus solely on practical questions related to your business or management and leadership and gaining deeper understanding of these skills, MBA or DBA study programs may be a better option for you.
+MBA studies are now available through FBA Prague University of Economics and Business (VŠE), see HERE for more information.
+A brand new Program Doctor of Business Administration (DBA) has been launched, for more information see HERE (if you are interested in DBA, please contact Ing.
+Marie Lopez at firstname.lastname@example.org).

-2. Why study for a PhD at the Faculty of Business Administration (FBA) of the University of Economics?
+2. Why study a PhD program at the Faculty of Business Administration (FBA) of the Prague University of Economics and Business?

 As the only faculty in the Czech Republic, we can take pride in having an internationally recognized EQUIS accreditation.
-We are offering a newly accredited four-year doctoral study program Management and Managerial Economics, which, under the guidance of experienced teachers and supervisors, provides high quality study and support for your own research activities.
+We offer a newly accredited four-year doctoral study program Management and Managerial Economics, which, under the guidance of experienced professors and supervisors, provides high quality study and support for own research activities.

-To support research activities, we have Research Support Centre and the Research Club, whose goal is to share scientific research information, experience, tips and suggestions, discussing upcoming articles, etc. The FBA financially supports trips to respected international conferences such as SIOP (Society for Industrial and Organizational Psychology), European Academy of Management (EURAM), European Group for Organization Studies (EGOS), European Operations Management Association (EUROMA), AIMAC (International Conference on Arts and Cultural Management) and others that are related to the field of study of the respective PhD student.
-You can meet there colleagues from world universities working on similar topics.
+To support research activities, we have a Research Support Centre and a Research Club, whose goal is to share scientific research information, experience, tips and suggestions, and to discuss upcoming articles, etc. The FBA financially supports participation in respected international conferences such as SIOP (Society for Industrial and Organizational Psychology), European Academy of Management (EURAM), European Group for Organization Studies (EGOS), European Operations Management Association (EUROMA), AIMAC (International Conference on Arts and Cultural Management) and other conferences which are related to the field of study of the respective PhD student, who can meet there colleagues from universities from around the world who work on similar topics.
 The FBA provides financial rewards for publications of high merit, especially to those published in international scientific journals.
 Research projects submitted by students within the school are also financially supported (approximately 20 research projects per year).